 What is a waterborne disease?

 Waterborne diseases are usually caused when a person drinks, bathes in, washes with or prepares food with water that has been contaminated by bacteria, viruses or parasites, usually from human or animal waste.

-Types of waterborne diseases include diarrhea, dysentery and cholera.
+Types of waterborne diseases include diarrhea

-Cholera is a more severe infection.
+is a more severe infection.
 Symptoms include profuse diarrhea and vomiting, sunken eyes, wrinkled hands and the skin turning a bluish-grey hue.
 Cholera progresses very quickly, within one to five days of infection, and if left untreated, can lead to death.

 Why are waterborne diseases dangerous?

 Waterborne diseases are dangerous in any condition, but during a disaster—like floods—there are several main concerns: